 Linguists divide consonants into two broad categories.
-"Continuants" are produced by vibrating some part of the spech apparatus or the air stream passing through it.
+"Continuants" are produced by vibrating some part of the speech apparatus or the air stream passing through or past it.
 Examples are sounds like M, Z, F, or H. "Stops" are made by stopping the flow of air and then releasing it.
 Examples are G, B, and T.

 Stops are classified in three ways:

 In American English, stops which are voiced are unaspirated, and stops which are unvoiced are aspirated.
 Thus aspiration and voicing are redundant with each other.
 (There is one major exception: An S before a stop negates its aspiration.
 If you are a native speaker, try holding your hand in front of your mouth and pronouncing "pay" and "spay" and you will feel the puff of air with the first and not the second.)

 However other languages work differently.
 In most European languages, for example, both voiced and unvoiced stops are unaspirated.
 In most dialects of Chinese, both aspirated and unaspirated stops are unvoiced.
 In many South Asian languages, however, all permutations occur (except in the glottal region).

 In most transcriptions, aspiration is shown by the letter H. Since we English speakers are used to aspiration and voicing being predictable from each other, we have great difficulty hearing the differences between words that are quite different for South Asian speakers.
 Here is a summary table: